The Legend of Kuekuatsheu and the Creation of the World

 He showed how to observe animals.

-He passed on knowledge of hunting, adaptation and respect for the territory.
+He transmitted knowledge of hunting, adaptation, and respect for the land.

 He could not erase death.